haskell/criterion/www/tutorial.md

 * "**OLS regression**" estimates the time needed for a single execution of the activity being benchmarked, using an [ordinary least-squares regression model](https://en.wikipedia.org/wiki/Ordinary_least_squares).
-  This number should be similar to the "mean estimate" row beneath it.
-  It is usually more accurate, as it more effectively eliminates measurement overhead and other constant factors.
+  This number should be similar to the "mean execution time" row a couple of rows beneath.
+The OLS estimate is usually more accurate than the mean, as it more effectively eliminates measurement overhead and other constant factors.

 * "**R² goodness-of-fit**" is a measure of how accurately the linear regression model fits the observed measurements.
 If the measurements